 Tennessee ecosystems provide habitats for many bird, insect and turtle species as well as bats, red squirrels, chipmunks, foxes, bobcats, black bears, shrews, jumping mice, night herons, mussels, salamanders, raccoons and frogs.
-Animals are found in high elevation ecosystems, river ecosystems and cave ecosystems.
+Animals in Tennessee are found in high elevation ecosystems, river ecosystems and cave ecosystems.

 Bald grassy meadows in the middle of forests and on unforested ridge tops provide habitats for woodland jumping mice, the gray fox and bobcat.